McKael/madonctl/README.md

 You can specify the (instance-specific) account ID number (--account-id) or the user ID (--user-id).
 In the later case, madonctl will search for the user so it must match exactly the ID known to your instance (without the
 @domain suffix if the user is on the same instance).
-With madonctl v0.6.1+, the --user-id flag can also contain an HTTP account URL.
+The --user-id flag can also contain an HTTP account URL.
 ``` sh
 % madonctl accounts --user-id Gargron@mastodon.social -l5 # Last 5 statuses
 % madonctl accounts --user-id https://mastodon.social/@Gargron -l5 # Same